Home

 Why Your Credit Score Matters

 You may be surprised to learn some of the ways your credit score can affect your life.
-Many of us naively believe the only time our credit score matters is when we apply for credit to make a purchase, or for a new credit card.
+Many of us naively believe the only time our credit score matters is when we apply for credit to buy a house, make a purchase, or apply for a new credit card.

 However, having a solid credit history can affect consumers in a surprising number of ways.
 Credit histories influence everything from renting an apartment and getting a mortgage to applying for a job or qualifying for a lower rate on auto or home insurance, according to the Insurance Information Institute (I.I.I.).